KeyanSong/431-2018/slides/class16/README.md

         - The Schedule of Project Presentations is at http://bit.ly/431-2018-project-schedule.
         - The Project Portfolio is still due for all students at noon on Thursday 2018-12-13.

-## A Hint for Homework 5 / On the value of Pairing Samples
+## Hint 1 for Homework 5 (and also for Project Study 1) / On the value of Pairing Samples

 Questions 7 and 8 involve two studies.
 One of those studies uses paired (or matched) samples (as we discussed in Class 15), the other independent samples (which we'll discuss today) to compare two population means.